richlegrand/bitbang/README.md

 ### Core

-**[bitbang-python](https://github.com/richlegrand/bitbang-python)** -- Python library.
-Wraps any WSGI or ASGI application (Flask, FastAPI, Quart, etc.) and exposes it over a BitBang URL.
+**[bitbang-python](https://github.com/richlegrand/bitbang-python)** -- Python library that wraps any WSGI or ASGI application (Flask, FastAPI, Quart, etc.) and exposes it over a BitBang URL.
 Includes example apps: `bitbang-fileshare` for sharing local files, and `bitbang-webcam` for streaming a webcam to a browser.
 Available on PyPI as `bitbang`.

 **[bitbang-server](https://github.com/richlegrand/bitbang-server)** -- Signaling server and browser runtime.
-Brokers the WebRTC handshake, validates devices via RSA challenge, and serves the browser-side code that runs the data channel.
-Powers `bitba.ng`, and can be self-hosted.
+Brokers the WebRTC handshake, authenticates devices via RSA challenge, and serves the browser-side code that runs the data channel.
+It powers `bitba.ng`, and can be self-hosted.

 ### Applications

-**[bitbangproxy](https://github.com/richlegrand/bitbangproxy)** -- Standalone Go binary.
-Proxies any local web server (NAS, router, media server, dev server) through a WebRTC data channel.
+**[bitbangproxy](https://github.com/richlegrand/bitbangproxy)** -- Standalone Go binary that proxies any local web app (e.g. NAS, Jellyfin, Plex, Open WebUI, Node-RED, etc.) so it can be accessed remotely.
 The target is specified in the URL at browse-time, so a single proxy instance can reach any host on the local network.
-No Python required on the target machine.

-**[Octoprint-BitBang](https://github.com/richlegrand/Octoprint-BitBang)** -- OctoPrint plugin.
-Provides remote access to an OctoPrint instance through a single shareable URL, including hardware-encoded H.264 video from the printer's camera.
-Tunnels the full OctoPrint UI, WebSockets, file uploads, and timelapse over the same WebRTC connection.
+**[Octoprint-BitBang](https://github.com/richlegrand/Octoprint-BitBang)** -- OctoPrint plugin that provides remote access to an OctoPrint instance through a single shareable URL, including hardware-encoded H.264 video from the printer's camera.
+It seamlessly tunnels the full OctoPrint UI, WebSockets, file uploads, and timelapse.

 ## Origin